Arctic blue polygon pattern

 The committee’s composition

-• The Rector appoints a separate committee to consider the nominations and make a recommendation to the University Board about who should receive the six awards.
+• The Rector appoints a separate committee to consider the nominations and make a recommendation to the University Board about who should receive the awards.

 • The committee shall have the following composition: